IrtizaNasar/CCI-Diploma22-ComputationalFutures/README.md

 - Lecturers: Irti
 - Location: [Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute), in person at the Greencoat Building.
 - Contact us via the [UAL Creative Computing Institute Slack](https://ual-cci.slack.com).
-- Weekly Unit teaching times are every Monday 09:30-13:30.
+- Weekly Unit teaching times are every Thursday 09:30-13:30.
 - _**You are expected to undertake independent study of about 25 hours per week - spread across all the courses you are taking in the Diploma.**_
 <!-- - Tutorials take place every Monday.
 These tutorials are for you to discuss anything you'd like - from the how the course is going, to your own practice, to work placements or anything else.
 My aim is to have at least two tutorials with every student on the diploma every term.
   - Remote session 1: Mondays 1030-1300.